PLENARY / SPECIAL LECTURES

 The overall research interest of the Murphy lab is skeletal muscle in health and disease, from a muscle biochemistry perspective.
 Using very small sample sizes of segments of individual skeletal muscle fibres, proteins important for metabolic and overall muscle health are examined.
 Robyn has been interested in understanding muscular dystrophies and in recent times, has focused on dysferlin to unravel the disease manifestation in its absence.

-- Uhtaek Oh
+- Uhtaek Oh biography

 - KIST, Korea